havardw/mook/README.md

 Mook requires Java 17 and a recent version of Maven.

 ## Configuration
-Configuration for database, file storage and OAuth need to be set for each instance.
+Configuration for database (Azure SQL), file storage and OAuth need to be set for each instance.
 See [Quarkus config documentation](https://quarkus.io/guides/config-reference) for alternatives.
 * Database property `quarkus.datasource.jdbc.url` need to be set, with `quarkus.datasource.username` and `quarkus.datasource.password`